tomohisa/dcb-events.github.io/docs/glossary.md

 ## Pessimistic Locking

-A concurrency control mechanism that prevents conflicts by locking a resource for a transaction, blocking others from modifying it until the lock is released
+Concurrency control mechanism that prevents conflicts by locking a resource for a transaction, blocking others from modifying it until the lock is released

 ## Process Manager

-Component that orchestrates complex workflows by reacting to events, maintaining state, and dispatching commands to coordinate.
-TO BE CHANGED
+Component that orchestrates complex workflows by reacting to events, maintaining state, and dispatching commands to coordinate

 ## Projection